Charles1625/crop-production-ontology/README.md

 common set of terms for describing crop production data that will apply to a wide range of crops and production methods, including those which might develop in the future.

-Machine-learning solutions for crop production will attempt to relate what happens to crops with what is produced from them, so the scope of this project should be limited to measurement of the quality and quantity produced and the factors that affect them.
+The aim of machine-learning solutions for crop production will be to establish how what happens to crops affects what is produced from them.

-Data on the latter is often not directly, or uniquely related to the former.
+Data on the former is often not directly, or uniquely related to the latter.
 For example:

 - in spatial terms, operations and observations may relate to an area which intersects with that of the crop, but is not coterminous with it,
 - in temporal terms, the growth of the crop will be affected by soil type, and previous cropping.

 However, the relationship between the crop and these data can be established via their Location.

-Similary, there are difficulties with relating data on what was produced (quality, quantity and subsequent processing) with the crop growing in the field.
+Similary, there are difficulties in relating data on what was produced (quality, quantity and subsequent processing) with the crop growing in the field.
 Produce from different fields may be bulked together, or split up, so data needs to be related to a Batch of Produce.

 Data is generated from a series of events: